Keckich/frontend-tea-database/README.md

 # frontend-tea-database
 Nikita Malashko 853504
 ***
-Auto deployment added in [this repo](https://github.com/Keckich/front-test).
+Auto deployment was added in [this repo](https://github.com/Keckich/front-test).